Shiva

 Polarised views such as these also have the potential to cause disputes within the workplace or bad feeling between employees.
 It is important for employers to manage these behaviours to ensure that any such incidents are addressed sensitively and immediately to avoid bullying and harassment allegations.

-To discuss any of the above, please contact me via Shiva.Shadi@dbf-law.co.uk or call 0161 832 3304.
+To discuss any of the above, please contact me via Shiva.Shadi@dbf-law.co.uk, call 0161 832 3304 or get in touch with our employment services team.

 Testimonials